celestiaorg/docs/docs/developers/gm-query.md

 Currently, the response is empty and you'll need to update the keeper function.

-Your `query.proto` file defines that the response accepts `text`.
+Our `query.proto` file defines that the response accepts `text`.
 Use your text editor to modify the keeper function in `gm/x/gm/keeper/grpc_query_gm.go` .

 <!-- markdownlint-disable MD013 -->